-If you would like to check out tips from other family travel bloggers Susanna over on A Modern Mother has 12 reasons for families to visit Costa Barcelona and Cathy from Mummy Travels has 13 reasons to visit Costa Barcelona with kids
+If you would like to check out tips from other family travel bloggers Susanna over on A Modern Mother has 12 reasons for families to visit Costa Barcelona and Mark from Wyld Family Travel has 11 awesome things to do in Barcelona with kids.

 Have you visited any family attractions near Barcelona?
 Please share your recommendations below.

 Disclosure – My press trip to Costa Barcelona with BritMums was funded by the tourist board.
 As always, all words and opinions are my own.